TheFullStackFarmer/Agrigate/docs/docs/guides/iot/messages.md

 }
 ```

-## Message Format
+## Receiving Messages on a Device

-All messages sent to and from devices must be a json string that adheres to the
+All messages sent to devices will be a json string in the following format:
-following format:

 ```
 {